Square Bill Crankbaits: Must-Have Best Reaction Bites

 Grass Edges

-Grass is one of the best environments for square bill crankbaits.
-Edges concentrate bait, provide ambush points, and give bass an easy place to hide.
-A square bill can run along the outside line, tick the vegetation, and trigger strikes from fish holding just inside or just outside the cover.
+Grass is one of the strongest places to fish square bill crankbaits.
+Edges concentrate bait, create ambush points, and give bass a defined line to hold on.
+A square bill can run along the outside edge, tick the vegetation, and draw strikes from fish positioned just inside or just outside the cover.

 Docks and Pilings